The role of RPA in manufacturing post pandemic

-The benefits of RPA include better productivity, efficiency, accuracy, less wastage, and greater focus.
-No wonder almost 80 percent of global corporate executives that participated in the Deloitte LLP survey last year agreed to have implemented some form of RPA in their organization while 15% said they planned to do so in the next 3 years.
+The benefits of RPA use cases in manufacturing industry include better productivity, efficiency, accuracy, less wastage, and greater focus.
+No wonder almost 80 percent of global corporate executives that participated in the Deloitte LLP survey1 last year agreed to have implemented some form of RPA in their organization while 15% said they planned to do so in the next 3 years.

 Expected to grow at double-digit rates through 2024, the global RPA software revenue is predicted to touch $1.89 billion in 2021 indicating a whopping 19.5% surge from 2020.

 The pandemic has fueled enterprise interest in RPA as Cathy Tornbohm2, distinguished research vice president at Gartner explains, “The decreased dependency on a human workforce for routine, digital processes will be more attractive to end-users not only for cost reduction benefits but also for ensuring their business against future impacts like this pandemic.”

 RPA is making great strides in diverse sectors including manufacturing.
 Applied Materials Inc., a Santa Clara, California-based company, has begun using bots to automate different areas of financial accounting for increasing productivity and plans to have 255 bots to improve workplace processes.

 Top 6 RPA use cases benefitting the manufacturing industry